hashicorp/consul/docs/config/README.md

 Configuration also allows for specifying [Config Entries], [Services], and [Checks] that will be loaded when the agent starts.

-Most configuration comes from [hcl] or `json` files, but some configuration can also be specified using command line flags, and some can be loaded with [Auto-Config].
+Most configuration comes from [hcl] or `json` files, but some configurations can also be specified using command line flags, and some can be loaded with [Auto-Config].

 See also the [checklist for adding a new field] to the configuration.